sakerhq/playbook/best-practices/git-guides/style-guide.md

 ## Pull Requests

-After you clean & push your feature branch create a Pull Request (PR) and make sure to include a meaningful message about what you did. `feature` branches merge to `dev` and `bug` branches merge to `master`. `dev` merges into `stage `.
+After you clean & push your feature branch create a Pull Request (PR) and make sure to include a meaningful message about what you did. `feature` branches merge to `dev` and `bug` branches merge to `master`. `dev` merges into `stage`.
 Once `stage` passes acceptance merge it into `master`.
-All merges occure in the form of PR.
+All merges must occur in the form of PR.

 [PR Message Template]()